jpritikin/coach/content/docs/services/groups.md

 **Cultivate Inner Resilience**: Whether you're facing transitions, personal hurdles, or seeking self-improvement, our group offers a space for growth and healing.

-### Heterosexual Men's Group ♂

-{{< hint info >}}
-{{< details "What do you mean by 'men'?" >}}
-This group is for men with the following profile:

-- biologically male at birth
-- cisgender
-- heterosexual

-If you are gay, bisexual, or transgender then consider the Male Identity Group.
-{{< /details >}}
-{{< /hint >}}

-**Brotherhood of Understanding**: Forge genuine connections, share insights, and build a strong network of support among men who are walking similar paths.

-**Explore Masculinity**: Dive into discussions about masculinity, societal expectations, relationships, emotional well-being, and personal growth.
-Challenge stereotypes, embrace authenticity, and redefine what it means to be a man in today's evolving world.

-**Cultivate Inner Resilience**: Whether you're facing transitions, personal hurdles, or seeking self-improvement, our group offers a space for growth and healing.

 ### Psychedelic Integration Group

 {{< hint info >}}